jruby/activerecord-jdbc-adapter/README.txt

       driver: com.mysql.jdbc.Driver
       url: jdbc:mysql://localhost:3306/weblog_development

-   For JNDI data sources, you may simply specify the database type using the adapter key and the JNDI location as follows:
+   For JNDI data sources, you may simply specify the JNDI location as follows (the adapter will be automatically detected):

     production:
-      adapter: mysql
+      adapter: jdbc
       jndi: jdbc/mysqldb

 === Standalone, with ActiveRecord